mlflow/mlflow/docs/source/models.rst

 Python Function (``python_function``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``python_function`` model flavor serves as a default model interface for MLflow python models.
+The ``python_function`` model flavor serves as a default model interface for MLflow Python models.
-Any MLflow python model is expected to be loadable as a ``python_function`` model.
+Any MLflow Python model is expected to be loadable as a ``python_function`` model.
 This enables other MLflow tools to work with any python models regardless of which persistence module or framework was used to produce the model.
 This interoperability is very powerful because it allows any Python model to be productionized in a variety of environments.